 Paying a personal property tax is not always enough to claim the deduction.
 In addition to satisfying the IRS requirements, you must also be eligible to itemize, since this is the only way you can claim the deduction.

-To determine whether you are eligible to itemize, simply add up all of your expenses for the year that are eligible for a deduction, such as medical expenses, charitable contributions and mortgage interest payments.
+To determine whether you are eligible to itemize, simply add up all of your eligible itemized deductions for the year, such as medical expenses, charitable contributions and mortgage interest payments.
 If the total is more than the standard deduction you can claim for your filing status, then go ahead and itemize and take a deduction for your personal property tax payments.

 Beginning in 2018, deductions for state and local taxes, including personal property taxes, are capped at $10,000 per tax return.
 Prior to 2018, there is not a cap for these deductions, although large amounts of these deductions can cause you to be subject to the Alternative Minimum Tax and therefore offset a large deduction.